Deal types explanation

 BUY: Procurement and HR

-Multiround RFQ: A multi-party competitive negotiation process by which an agreement can be achieved between the proposer and a counter party.
-In this negotiation process, the proposer can negotiate multiple rounds with counter parties in order to reach to an agreement.
-In this process, the proposer first collects offers from all counter parties, and then he can choose an offer and propose a counter offer to the counter party while other counter parties wait to get a response from the proposer.
-After getting a counter offer the counter party can accept the offer, reject the offer or propose a counter offer to the counter party.
-When the proposer reaches an agreement with a counter party, other counter parties are automatically notified with a rejection response.
-If the proposer does not like any of the received offers, he can reject all offers which lead to the end of the negotiation without any agreement.
+Multiround RFQ: A multi-party competitive negotiation process by which an agreement can be achieved between the proposer and a counterparty.
+In this negotiation process, the proposer can negotiate multiple rounds with counterparties in order to reach an agreement.
+In this process, the proposer first collects offers from all counterparties, and then he can choose an offer and propose a counteroffer to the counterparty while other counterparties wait to get a response from the proposer.
+After getting a counter offer the counterparty can accept the offer, reject the offer, or propose a counteroffer to the counterparty.
+When the proposer reaches an agreement with a counterparty, other counterparties are automatically notified with a rejection response.
+If the proposer does not like any of the received offers, he can reject all offers which leads to the end of the negotiation without any agreement.
 For more information click here.

 Open-bid Tender: A negotiation process that allows the proposer to collect a number of offers from other users, and select a single winning offer to form an Agreement.
 The Proposer views all incoming offers as they're coming and can select any offer from the list of valid offers.
 For more information click here.